captjay98/todopro/README.md

-You can use the script[setup.sh] to do this automagically and just Press Enter when you're done to stop the servers.
+You can use the script[setup.sh] to do this automagically and just Press Enter when you're done to stop the servers/cancel the running tests.

 I recommend using a local DB.